 LASIK and PRK Laser Vision Correction Procedures

 We are pleased that you are interested in the laser vision correction procedures available to correct nearsightedness, farsightedness, astigmatism, and reading vision.
 For in depth information on LASIK click here.
 On the Cornea and Laser Eye Institute – Hersh Vision Group website, we hope to give you a thorough background of knowledge of the various techniques that are designed to decrease your dependency on glasses and contact lenses.
 Over the years, the improvements in laser vision correction have made these procedures even more accurate and safe.
 Remember, though, this is just a background to the things we do to improve your visual function.
-During your actual visits with us, Dr. Hersh and our staff will discuss the details of the various procedures, fully review the risks and benefits, discuss alternatives, and answer all of your questions.
+During your actual visits with us, our doctors and staff will discuss the details of the various procedures, fully review the risks and benefits, discuss alternatives, and answer all of your questions.

 The excimer laser is the primary technology for LASIK and PRK treatments of refractive errors or optical problems of the eye, including nearsightedness, farsightedness, and astigmatism.
 It has advanced over the past 25 years to bring us the state-of-the-art surgical procedures which we have today.
 In fact, CLEI and Dr. Peter Hersh played an important part in the original clinical studies of the laser for the correction of nearsightedness.
 Dr. Hersh, director of CLEI was the lead author of the clinical study that led to first FDA approval of the excimer laser in the United States.